pitchinnate/gin-n-juice/README.md

 Requirements
 ------
-Currently only supports Windows, Linux support will come soon.
 The only mail provider that currently works is Mailgun.

 Setup
 ------